Abraham Bradley Jr.: Map of 1796

 In September 1796, Bradley published the first combined map of the post office stations, routes, and distances between.
 The map included a remarkable and innovative table that indicated times and days of the week to expect mail at various important postal coach stops along the primary eastern route.
-By this chart it could be determined that a letter posted in northernmost station at Brewer, Maine, could be expected to reach St. Marys, Georgia, in six weeks plus four days, 46 days of travel.
+By this chart it could be determined that a letter posted in northeasternmost station at Brewers station somewhere in the present day Town of Robbinston, Washington County, Maine, could be expected to reach St. Marys, Georgia, in six weeks plus four days: 46 days of travel.
 Bradley spent much of his career improving, expanding, and refining U.S. postal maps during the rapid westward expansion of America in the early 19th century.
 Appointed assistant postmaster general by Habersham in 1799, he would serve in the office until 1828.

 Washington, D.C.

 In 1800, the seat of U.S. government was transferred from urban Philadelphia to the newly surveyed, mostly rural District of Columbia.
 Under Habersham, Bradley was assigned the task of moving the General Post Office Department files and furniture to a location in the nation's new capital.
 Bradley acquired a three-story house at the northeast corner of 9th and E streets NW, installed his family in the top floor, Habersham's and his own offices on the second story, and the clerks' offices on the ground level.

-Bradley found property rents and prices in Washington, D.C., unnecessarily high, roughly 500 houses scattered over a ten square mile tract, but believed the scale of the enterprise guaranteed the new capital's success.
+Bradley found property rents and prices in Washington, D.C., unnecessarily high, roughly 500 houses scattered over a ten-square-mile tract, but believed the scale of the enterprise guaranteed the new capital's success.
 Bradley invited his brother, Wilkes-Barre physician Phineas Bradley, to join him in bringing his family to the budding village, soon to be a thriving seat of government; Phineas became one of Washington's first town councilmen.
 In 1802, Bradley and his wife Hannah had a son they would name Joseph Habersham Bradley after the Georgia postmaster and family friend.